mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **ProvisioningArtifactSummaries** *(list) --*

-          A list of provisioning artifact summaries for the product.
+          Information about the provisioning artifacts (also known as versions) for the specified product.

           - *(dict) --*

-            Stores summary information about a provisioning artifact.
+            Summary information about a provisioning artifact (also known as a version) for a product.